jyotiprakash-m/pdf-compare/README.md

 # PDF Text Extractor

-A Next.js application that extracts text from PDF documents using their URLs.
+A Next.js application that extracts text from PDF documents and compare using their URLs.

 ## Features